- Torn between Ryobi and DeWalt tools?

 Ryobi reciprocating saws

-Ryobi has a smaller pool of saws, with the addition of a compact, one-handed brushless model.
+Ryobi offers a smaller pool of saws, with the addition of a compact, one-handed brushless model.

 Their models are a bit smaller and built for convenience and lighter applications.